wayneeseguin/graft/doc/expression-operators.md

 # Expression Operators Guide

-This guide covers the enhanced expression operators available in graft, including arithmetic, comparison, boolean logic, and conditional expressions.
+This guide covers the expression operators available in graft, including arithmetic, comparison, boolean logic, and conditional expressions.

 ## Table of Contents